 The guide is structured in sessions that are made up of different activities.
 Each activity begins with a picture, followed by discussion (points) and then learning points.
-The facilitator is given instructions on what to do, as well as the length of time recommended for each activity.
+The facilitator is given instructions on what to do and the length of time recommended for each activity.